manoharan-lab/holopy/docs/source/users/series_fit_tutorial.rst

-This allows you to modify the initial guesses for the next frame, but you can also swap out any arbitrary peices about the model if desired (switch from Mie to Multisphere theory, change the number of particles in a SphereCluster, or anything else).
+This allows you to modify the initial guesses for the next frame, but you can also swap out any arbitrary peices about the model if desired (switch from Mie to Multisphere theory, change the number of particles in a Spheres object, or anything else).
 Just remember, with great power comes great responsibility.

 If postfit raises a :class:`holopy.fitting.series.RejectFit` or